bponce04/cse15l-lab-reports/index.md

 1) Download Visual Studio Code [here](https://code.visualstudio.com/download) and Git (Bash) [here](https://gitforwindows.org/).
 You will be using both Visual Studio Code and Git (Bash) to log-in to your ieng6 account into a remote server.

 2) To use Git's Bash terminal, use the Crtl+Shift+P Visual Studio code shortcut to open a settings menu at the top of the program window.
-After doing so, then type in "Select Default Profile," where you must choose Git Bash to be your default terminal.
+Next, type in "Select Default Profile," make sure you choose Git Bash as your default terminal.
+This will make it easier to open up the Git's Bash terminal when opening a new terminal in Visual Studio Code.

+![ImageTwo](https://raw.githubusercontent.com/bponce04/cse15l-lab-reports/main/Select%20Default%20Profile.png)

 Doing so will set Git Bash as your default terminal when opening a new terminal in Visual Studio Code.

-![ImageTwo](https://raw.githubusercontent.com/bponce04/cse15l-lab-reports/main/Select%20Default%20Profile.png)

 ## Step 2: Getting Into The Remote Server (SSH)